 I was born in Georgia but consider Texas to be home since I spent my high school and college years in the Lone Star State.
-I now reside in Arizona with my husband and kids.
+I now reside in Arizona with my husband, and we are recently empty nesters after raising a sibling group of three adopted children.
 I graduated from The University of Texas in Austin with a Bachelor in Business and Marketing in 1996.

 I met my husband, Dainis, in 1997 when I was transferred to Minnesota for my job after graduating from college.
 At the age of 29, shortly before our 5th wedding anniversary, I suffered a massive intracerebral hemorrhagic stroke that left me paralyzed on the left side at the time.
+It was caused by an undetected malformation of blood vessels on the right side of my brain.
 After years of therapy and hard work, I have regained quite a bit of function, and am truly a walking miracle.

-We are active members of Desert Springs Community Church, and I enjoy being an active part of their Women's Ministry.
+We are active members of Mission Community Church, and I enjoy being an active part of their Women's Ministry, along with the Women's Ministry of our parent church, Desert Springs Community Church.
 I have had the blessed opportunity for several years now to serve as a weekly Bible study leader and love connecting with women each week.

 My favorite fiction author is Karen Kingsbury and I have many favorite nonfiction authors.
-I have many favorite Bible study teachers and podcasters but two of my favorite are Christine Caine and Priscilla Shirer.
+I have many favorite Bible study teachers and podcasters but two of my favorites are and Priscilla Shirer and Jennifer Rothschild.